 BCBSRI Vendor Code of Conduct

-For our vendors to understand our standards and expectations, BCSRI has an established Vendor Code of Conduct, which requires each of our vendors, at a minimum, to act in accordance with all applicable laws and regulations when providing services to BCBSRI.
-The code reflects our own high standards, which embrace internationally recognized principles designed to protect the interests of the workers who develop and provide services to BCBSRI.
+For our vendors to understand our standards and expectations, BCBSRI has an established Vendor Code of Conduct (Vendor Code.
+The Vendor Code reflects our own high standards, which embrace internationally recognized principles designed to protect the interests of the workers who develop and provide services to BCBSRI.
 These principles have been informed by, and in many instances incorporate, human rights, labor rights, and anti-corruption standards enunciated by the United Nations and other respected international bodies.

 Compliance with applicable laws and regulations